Game Design for Chromebooks 1a: Introduction

 - Describe the different audio considerations used to create an immersive game experience

-Unit 7: Creating a Game World
+Unit 7: Building Toward a Goal

 What will you learn in this unit?